compact-disc/GamerBot/README.md

 - Switched to Log4j
 - Image returner based on given parameter (Works for any subreddit)
 - Added MariaDB integration.
-  - Get and store Guild ID's and Text Channel ID's (more to come)

 ### Complete Commands:
 - Beans Listener/Command